 Chapter operations must be strategic, organized, and integrative for the effective and successful management of a Chapter.
 Learn how to set strategic goals an objectives, budget, and execute based on your plans.

-Strategic planning refers to the process of articulating and formalizing the mission, goals, objectives, and strategies of the Chapter.
-Whether as part of a student organization requirement from your institution or as a personal decision as to the determination of where to allocate time and funds, all Chapters will be engaged in strategic planning at some point and on some level.
+Strategic planning refers to the process of articulating and formalizing the mission, goals, objectives, and strategies of the chapter.
+All Chapters will be engaged in strategic planning at some point and on some level.
+Some institutions require all student organizations to develop a strategic plan.
 Additionally, the periodic reassessment of the strategic plan’s aspects as circumstances, priorities, or capabilities shift is a critical step to growing, not just maintaining, a Chapter.
 Chapter Leaders are encouraged to attend Regional Summits for tailored and curated training on strategic planning.

-Collaborate to define the Chapter’s strategic plan.
+Collaboration among chapter leaders, members, faculty and staff is necessary when defining the chapter’s strategic plan.
 Even shorter strategic plans are intended to address many aspects of the Chapter over relatively long periods of time.
-As Chapter Leaders, members, Advisor, stakeholders, and other individuals involved with the Chapter work together in the early stages of the strategic planning process, the first step should be to evaluate the Chapter’s current standing so that ambitious, yet reasonable goals can be defined for the strategic plan.
+The first step of strategic planning is to evaluate the current standing of the chapter.
+Understand where the chapter is currently and where you want the chapter to be so ambitious yet reasonable goals can be defined for the strategic plan.